NateThom/cs680Thom/PA2/README.md

 ## Dependency Instructions
 For both of the operating systems to run this project installation of these three programs are required [GLEW](http://glew.sourceforge.net/), [GLM](http://glm.g-truc.net/0.9.7/index.html), and [SDL2](https://wiki.libsdl.org/Tutorials).

-These programs should already be installed on the ECC computers.

 ### Ubuntu/Linux
 ```bash
 sudo apt-get install libglew-dev libglm-dev libsdl2-dev